 After driving by Smokehole, we climbed a steep hill where the road wound next to some scary cliffs to pull off in the first parking spot where the river is accessible.

-At the first turn off, it looks pretty good.
+At the first turn-off, it looks pretty good.
 The bottom was a mix of sand and boulders with gravel beds in the steeper area where the water had scoured it clean.
-At this point in the summer, the river was generally waist deep and was running crystal clear.
-Chris moved upstream fishing small crankbaits and plastic grubs while I took my fly gear and worked downstream towards a gradient break.
+At this point in the summer, the river was generally waist-deep and was running crystal clear.
+Chris moved upstream, fishing small crankbaits and plastic grubs while I took my fly gear and worked downstream towards a gradient break.

 Other than the boulders spread randomly, there’s a minimum amount of structure in this area.
-There are some trees at river right that form shaded pockets and a few logs toppled into the river, but beyond that, nothing interesting.
+There are some trees at the river right that form shaded pockets, and a few logs toppled into the river, but beyond that, nothing interesting.
 I picked up plenty of sunfish floating grasshopper patterns in the calm water and downstream were there was fast water.

 As I fished downstream to the first gradient break, I was excited to see that the river compressed into a tight channel with a mix of boulders and gravel ideal for trout.
 I fished down the section in the hope of finding a holdover trout or smallie but was not successful.